-Well, Carmela Chillery-Watson and her friends and family are inviting you to ride with them on their very own Wonder Wheels Cycling Challenge along the lesser-known 66-mile route around Wiltshire.
-They’ve affectionately labelled it The Wiltshire Route 66.
+Carmela Chillery-Watson and her friends and family are inviting you to ride with them on their very own Wonder Wheels Cycling Challenge 100km around Wiltshire.

 Some children with this condition do not survive their childhood or teenage years, while some, with the help of specialist intervention, live into adulthood.
 However, there is no cure.
 So Carmela’s family is intent on raising funds to help further research into treatments and a cure, to help children affected, including Carmela, to enjoy a longer life.

 It’s completely free to get involved in the Wonder Wheels Cycling Challenge, but Carmela asks you to try to raise at least £150 in sponsorship, this could help improve the efficiency of clinical trials, meaning we can reach more people and get results more quickly.

-To do this click the sign up button, this will take you through to a registration page so that you can support Carmela and research into LMNA congenital muscular dystrophy.
+To register for any of the options click the sign up button, this will take you through to a registration page so that you can support Carmela and research into LMNA congenital muscular dystrophy.

-When you join the Wonder Wheels Cycling Challenge this August, you’ll make a real difference for children affected by LMNA congenital muscular dystrophy.
-Thank you.
+When you join the Wonder Wheels Cycling Challenge, you’ll make a real difference for children affected by LMNA congenital muscular dystrophy.